saudurrehmanabbasi/NETWORKWALKS-B083-WK2-Footprinting-NetworkScanning-Report/README.md

 ## ⚠️ Disclaimer

 > All activity documented here was carried out only against systems and networks I own or was explicitly authorized to test, as part of a supervised training program.
 This report is for educational purposes only.
-Unauthorized scanning or footprinting of systems you do not own or have written permission to test is illegal in most jurisdictions.
-Nothing here should be treated as an invitation to test third-party infrastructure.

 ---